Skip to main content

 • the reasons for the child receiving individual education

-The school head of the nursery school terminates the child's individual education if the parent or guardian does not ensure its presence at the check on the regular date or an alternative.
+The school head of the nursery school terminates the child's individual education if the parent or legal representative does not ensure its presence at the check on the regular date or an alternative.
 After that it is not possible to educate it at home anymore.
 An appeal has no suspension effect.

 The minimum level of qualification of the person educating the child is not prescribed.